Admission Disclosure Statement Affidavit Submission

 Refer 2007 Act Section 32, 33 and 39

 This means, if you have a troubling matter which you believe can create problems in your admission process, you can disclose those matters to the admission board and ask if those can stop you from being admitted.
 It is also helpful as it gives you an opportunity to obtain guidance from the board on how can you overcome those challenges.
 Anyone can make that application, even before starting a law degree.
 It is free as well.
-If you have a serious criminal matter, better to make such an application.
-But keep in mind, your application will be considered in any future application.
-That means, if you say something in your application for suitability consideration application and you say something different in the actual application for admission, that will be taken negatively on your application for admission.
+If you have a serious matters, Criminal or Civil, better to make such an application.

 You should consider this preparing and applying for the application for early Early Consideration of Suitability as a trial of your actual application for admission.